sf105/sttp-book/_chapters/chapter7.md

 With Eclipse or Gradle we have to enable it ourselves.
 To run the system normally with assertions enabled you always have to enable it manually.

+When running the system with assertions enabled, we increase the fault sensitivity of the system.
+This might seem undesirable, but when executing tests we want the tests to fail.
+After all, if a test fail we find another fault in the system that we can then fix.

+The assertions are a test oracle; software that informs us whether a test passes.
+Oracles can be made with different approaches:
+* Value comparison is most common.
+We know what the outcome is and verify that it is returned by, for example, a method.
+This is used in most unit testing.
+* Version comparisons.
+In this case we do not know the direct value (in assertions we do not have a specific case as we have in tests), but we might have an older version that we know is correct.
+We can then use this older version to check the newer version.
+* Property checks.
+Instead of focussing on a certain case like value comparison, property checks are more general rules (properties) that we assert on our code.
+For example, if we take square a number and then take the root, it should return the same number.

 The assertions are mostly an extra safety measure.
 If it is crucial that a system runs correctly, we can use the asserts to add some additional testing during the system's execution.
+Assertions provide test oracles during the execution.
+This means that we still need unit tests to actually exercise the system.
+Assertions cannot replace these test cases.
+Moreover, the assertions are often of a more general nature.
+We still need the specific cases in the unit tests.

+#### Tests from assertions
+By considering the assertions in the code we can derive new test cases.
+There are two cases that can be considered.
+The assertion can be a disjunction of two conditions.
+Then the test cases should trigger both of the possibilities in this assertion.
+The assertions can also have boundaries.
+For example when the assertions is checking if a value is in a certain range.
+Now our test cases should give inputs that exercise these boundaries.

+It might be tempting to make tests that make the assertions fail.
+This, however, can never happen.
+The assertions are meant to always be true.
+If they fail, there is a bug in the system.
+Therefore creating tests, that give inputs under which the assertions fail, makes no sense.

 ## Pre- and Postconditions
 We briefly mentioned pre- and postcondition in an example.